tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 In ancient times **simple mechanisms for encryption** were used.
 One example of such a simple instrument is the so-called **Caesar's cipher**, also known as **shift cipher**.
 Named after Julius Caesar who used it for private correspondence, the shift cipher is a type of substitution cipher already used long before Caesar.

 Caesar's cipher constitutes a substitution mechanism, in which each letter in a text/message is replaced by a certain letter according to a fixed number of positions in the alphabet later (shift value).
 It can easily be deciphered/broken because it is a single-alphabet substitution cipher.
-Breaking a Caesar's cipher is among others possible by using two rotating disks.
+Breaking Caesar's cipher is among others possible by using two rotating disks.

 ![Rotating disk](/onboarding/1-introduction-blockchain/images/caesars-cipher.png)